 When is the best time of year to fish for redfish at Braunig?

-Spring through early summer is often very productive, and winter can be excellent near warm-water areas.
+Spring through early summer is often highly productive, and winter can be excellent near warm-water areas.
 In general, fish respond well when water temperatures are comfortable and bait is present.

 Are redfish hard to catch in Braunig Lake?